steveoro/goggles_admin2/docs/data_fix/phase6_implementation_complete.md

 ### PushController

 The existing `PushController` still uses `MacroCommitter` for legacy workflow.
-Future enhancement could switch it to use `PhaseCommitter` for consistency, but this is not required since:
+Future enhancement could switch it to use `Main` for consistency, but this is not required since:
 - Legacy workflow is being phased out
 - New V2 workflow (phases 1-6) is self-contained
 - Both workflows produce compatible SQL output